-In 2001, MIT decided to put all their courses online for free.
-Class notes, curriculum, syllabus, videos, everything: it’s all online for free at MIT OpenCourseWare.
+In 2001, MIT put all their courses (class notes, curriculum, syllabus, videos, etc.) online for free at MIT OpenCourseWare.

 - I set up 48,548 keywords for MIT's 38 academic subjects in 1,600 courses (such as aeronautics, chemistry, computer science, linguistics, mathematics, nuclear engineering, philosophy, and women's studies).

 - I put priority on reaching educators.
 If professors, university lecturers, teachers, tutors, and instructors learn about MIT OCW, they will use it throughout their teaching career and pass it on to other instructors and students.
 By reaching one instructor, I reach perhaps 1,000 students.

 - Because I speak a bunch of languages, I translated keywords into Chinese, Japanese, Korean, German, French, Spanish, Italian, Portuguese, Russian, and Arabic, plus twelve additional languages.

 Google set up the account in September 2005.
 It got 52 clicks per day at $0.76 per click.
 I took over in October 2005:

 - Clicks went from 52 clicks per day to 17,650 clicks per day

 - Cost-per-Click (CPC) fell from $0.76 to $0.07

 - Click-through-Rate (CTR) went from 0.12% to 4.02%